debaparnadas/project37/README.md

-# project37
+# trex
-using camera in trex game
+Offline Game where trex jumps and runs over the obstacles.